sapience/xrpl-go/docs/docs/packages/keypairs.md

 func Validate(msg, pubKey, sig string) (bool, error)
 ```

 Verifies a signature of a message.
-To be able to verify a signature, the public key must be valid and the message and the signature must be hex-encoded.
+To be able to verify a signature, the public key must be valid, and the message and the signature must be hex-encoded.
 The result is a boolean value that indicates if the signature is valid or not.

 ## Guides